 In 2014, the Plan's actuary completed an experience study evaluating the key demographic and economic assumptions of the Plan.
 An experience study assesses how well assumptions used by the Plan align with the actual experience of the Plan.
 If past experience differs from the assumptions used, then the actuary may recommend revisions to the assumptions used in future valuations.
 The study examined five years of Plan history, from January 1, 2008 to December 31, 2012.
 Several of the assumptions used in the Plan's January 1, 2014 Actuarial Valuation were revised based on the results of the experience study.
-The January 1, 2016 Actuarial Valuation noted that the assumptions used in that Valuation were unchanged from those used in the January 1, 2015 Valuation.
+The January 1, 2017 Actuarial Valuation noted that the assumptions and methods used in that valuation were unchanged from those used in the prior valuation except as follows: